Sep 9, 2025

 Essential Fall Maintenance Tasks

-• Clear catch basins: Remove leaves, silt, and debris to prevent backups and suction restrictions.
+• Clear catch basins: Remove leaves, silt, and debris to prevent clogs and suction restrictions.

 • Inspect discharges: Ensure outfalls and stormwater discharges are unobstructed before wet weather increases flow.